Housing Opportunities for People With AIDS (HOPWA)

-The Statewide HOPWA program is administered by the SC Department of Health and Environmental Control (DHEC), STD/HIV Division.
+The Statewide HOPWA program is administered by the S.C.
+Department of Health and Environmental Control (DHEC), STD/HIV Division.
 DHEC distributes the funds to regional Ryan White Care Providers and/or eligible non-profit organizations that assist persons living with HIV/AIDS.
-The state HOPWA program serves all areas of South Carolina with the exception of the Columbia and Charleston EMAs, which receive HOPWA funding directly from HUD and Aiken and York Counties which are part of neighboring states’ EMAs.
+The state HOPWA program serves all areas of South Carolina with the exception of the Columbia, Charleston, and Greenville EMAs, which receive HOPWA funding directly from HUD and Aiken and York Counties which are part of neighboring states' EMAs.

 The primary objective of DHEC's HOPWA program is to keep PLWHA from becoming homeless.
 Persons living with HIV or AIDS risk losing their housing due to compounding factors, such as increased medical costs and limited incomes or reduced ability to keep working due to AIDS and related illnesses.

-The Statewide Comprehensive Plan developed in 2009 identified lack of housing as a hindrance to clients’ ability to access and comply with HIV-related services and treatment because of the relative priority and immediacy individuals place on securing safe, stable housing versus seeking health care, especially if they are asymptomatic.
-Activities such as enrolling PLWHA into Housing Case Management, which includes developing individualized client action plans, and developing relationships with local housing experts have been identified in the 2009 Plan to increase the proportion of PLWHA who are stably housed and therefore, improving their ability to access medical care.
+The Statewide Comprehensive Plan developed in 2009 and in 2012 identified lack of housing as a hindrance to clients' ability to access and comply with HIV-related services and treatment because of the relative priority and immediacy individuals place on securing safe, stable housing versus seeking health care, especially if they are asymptomatic.
+Activities such as enrolling PLWHA into Housing Case Management, which includes developing individualized client action plans, and developing relationships with local housing experts have been identified as ways to increase the proportion of PLWHA who are stably housed and therefore, improving their ability to access medical care.

 HOPWA funds are used to provide Tenant Based Rental Assistance (TBRA), Short-Term Rent, Mortgage and Utility payments (STRMU), Permanent Housing Placement (PHP), Supportive Services, and Operating Funds for Facility Based Housing.
-During FY 2011-2012, 142 households were served with TBRA; 319 households received STRMU; 55 received Permanent Housing Placement and 1,040 households received supportive services such as case management or transportation.
-Thirty-two households resided in facility units supported with HOPWA operating funds and twelve households resided in units of housing developed with HOPWA funds during the last ten years and continue to house individuals living with HIV/AIDS.
+During FY 2012-2013, 152 households were served with TBRA; 248 households received STRMU; 58 received Permanent Housing Placement and 993 households received Supportive Services such as case management and/or transportation.
+Fourteen households resided in facility units supported with HOPWA operating funds and twelve households resided in units of housing developed with HOPWA funds during the last ten years and continue to house individuals living with HIV/AIDS.
 Case management is an important component of South Carolina's HOPWA continuum of care.
 Trends in the HIV epidemic indicate that over the next 5 -10 years there is a continued need for more affordable housing on a long term basis, particularly housing in areas that provide a safe, healthy environment for families or women with children.

-The project sponsors of the state South Carolina HOPWA program (with the counties and activities they serve) are:
+The project sponsors of the state South Carolina HOPWA program:

 - AID Upstate